 “Thank you, but I do not know if it is appropriate for me to wear that here.”

 “You are a Queen!
 There is no place here or on Theros that you should not represent your parents or your people!”

 Zeta looked at him and smiled, “you are correct; it is time the king met a Queen!”

-Zeta stepped through the door, and the village became silent.
+Zeta stepped through the door and the village became silent.
 She stood there for a moment.
 She wanted them to know that she was something more, more than just a warrior.
-From this moment forth, she was a Queen, and they would recognise her as a Queen.
-Although she knew in her heart she would always be Shateri of Dahomey.
+From this moment forth, she was a Queen, and they would recognize her as a Queen.
+Although she knew in her heart, she would always be Shateri of Dahomey.

 She arrived at the king’s gate and soldiers led her into the throne room.
 Zeta walked through the door and the room fell silent.

 The king looked up and grunted, “what are you wearing?”